 - Is the range of potential growth and mix of land uses to be analyzed sufficient to answer Council's questions?
 Does the Council have any comments on the evaluation criteria used to develop the recommended revised June Alternatives? - Attachment 4: June Alternative B maximum allowable zoning heights represents staff recommendations.
-The project team would appreciate Council guidance on the high bookend of proposed zoning heights to be analyzed in the following areas, which have a bold black outline in the attached plan: - o Sub-area A: Block bounded by I-405, NE 90th St, 120th Ave NE, and NE 85th St: Currently, this subarea includes development heights up to 150' in portions of this area support more development near the station and maximize the development potential of parcels best suited for commercial office uses.
+The project team would appreciate Council guidance on the high bookend of proposed zoning heights to be analyzed in the following areas, which have a bold black outline in the attached plan: - Sub-area A: Block bounded by I-405, NE 90th St, 120th Ave NE, and NE 85th St: Currently, this subarea includes development heights up to 150' in portions of this area support more development near the station and maximize the development potential of parcels best suited for commercial office uses.
 Is there value in analyzing heights up to 150', or is 85' the maximum height which the Council would like to consider for the analysis? - Sub-area B: Commercial lots fronting onto NE 85th St between 122nd Ave NE and 126th Ave NE: Currently, this subarea includes development heights up to 150' in portions of this area to support more development near the station.
 Is there value in analyzing heights up to 150', or is 85' the maximum height which the Council would like to consider for the analysis?

-Note: allowed heights up to 150' are compatible with new Construction Type IVB and emerging technologies including Mass Timber ((a new wood product technology that allows for tall wood-framed buildings, also known as Cross Laminated Timber or CLT); and 85' is compatible with construction types common in today's market.
+Note: allowed heights up to 150' are compatible with new Construction Type IVB and emerging technologies including Mass Timber (a new wood product technology that allows for tall wood-framed buildings, also known as Cross Laminated Timber or CLT); and 85' is compatible with construction types common in today's market.
 Mass Timber offers significant potential environmental benefits, including a much lower carbon footprint compared to concrete.

 - June Alternative B: Transit Connected Growth proposes increased height to 45' in the areas shown as Urban Flex Industrial within the Norkirk LIT in Attachment 3.
 This is consistent with the goal of enabling new uses in this area that fits with a more walkable, urban character along 7th Ave while maintaining the predominantly light industrial uses.
 Examples of this new mix of uses could include maker spaces, co-working, and light industry with a storefront presence.
 Does Council support continued study of the potential for this option within June Alternative B? - DSEIS Alternatives 2 & 3 showed development in the WSDOT right-of-way (ROW) as directed by the City during the plan Initial Concepts phase.
-City staff recommends the excess WSDOT ROW be shown as potential parks or open space and therefore be excluded from the housing unit and jobs growth analysis at this stage, as Staff noted they are unlikely to redevelop soon due to regulatory hurdles.
-These parcels will remain in the final plan as potential development sites or open space.
+The WSDOT parcels were removed from these June Alternatives, as Staff noted they are unlikely to redevelop soon due to regulatory hurdles.
 Is this approach in line with Council's goals for the Station Area?